NLab: Overview

 Associated to the nLab is the nForum, an online discussion forum for announcement and discussion of nLab edits (the analog of Wikipedia's "talk" pages) as well as for general discussion of the topics covered in the nLab.
 The preferred way of contacting the nLab steering committee is to post on the nForum.
-An experimental sub-project of the nLab is the Publications of the nLab, intended as a journal for refereed research articles that are published online and cross-hyperlinked with the main wiki.
+An experimental sub-project of the nLab is the Publications of the nLab, intended as a journal for refereed research articles that are published online and cross-hyperlinked with the main wiki: this sub-project appears to be inactive as of 2014.

 The nLab was set up on November 28, 2008 by Urs Schreiber using the Instiki software provided and maintained by Jacques Distler.
 Since May 2015 it runs on a server at Carnegie Mellon University that is funded in the context of Steve Awodey's Homotopy Type Theory MURI grant.
 The system administrator is Richard Williamson.
 The domain ncatlab.org is owned by Urs Schreiber.

 The nLab is listed on MathOverflow as a standard online mathematics reference to check before asking questions.
 Many questions and answers link to the nLab for background material.
 It is one of two wikis mentioned by the mathematical physicist John C. Baez in his review of math blogs for the American Mathematical Society.

 There is an informal steering committee, which "doesn't run the nLab", but exists in order to resolve issues that would cause the whole project to run into trouble.

+The content of the wiki is not placed under a specific copyright license.